 The food processor performance of Philips HL7707 is pretty much the same as Preethi Zodiac.
 But, there are a few differences between the two.
 First of all, in Zodiac, the food processor bowl can be detached from the jar lock easily.
 But, in Philips HL7707, they are permanently fixed.
 It is a lot easier to take out Zodiac’s bowl and keep it on the countertop, fill the ingredients and place it back on the jar lock again.

 Next, Zodiac has a 3-in-1 Insta-juicer cum blender which has a sophisticated design compared to the ordinary juicer jar in Philips HL7707.
 But the juicing yield of both isn’t as good as centrifugal juicers.
 And they have a lot of limitations in terms of the ingredients they can juice.

 Another noteworthy difference is that Zodiac has a 1.5-litre wet grinding jar, which is missing in Philips HL7707.

-Its motor has 750 watts of power.
+Philips Hl7707’s motor consumes 750 watts of power.
 The housing is compact, unlike Zodiac.
 But, it doesn’t have a power indicator.

 Overall, when you look at the performance of the food processor, it is as good as Preethi Zodiac.
 Though basic, it does each job well.
 However, just like Zodiac, you find a small chunk of ingredients stuck to the disc while grating and slicing.